thomatou/twitter_export/README.md

 # Logic

 To keep track of the tally of drawn numbers in each row, column, and diagonal, we first define a dictionary `solution` with keys "columns", "rows", and "diagonals", whose values are arrays of integers of length 5, 5, and 2, respectively.
-The number of drawn numbers in column `i` is maintained in the `i`-th element of `solution.columns`.
+The tally of drawn numbers in column `i` is maintained in the `i`-th element of `solution.columns`.

 The idea is to iterate through the `bingoCard` and, for each number on it, check if it belongs to `drawnNumbers`.
 Since we're not given an upper bound for the length of `drawnNumbers`, we first convert it to a `Set()` to ensure constant look-up time on every iteration of the for loop.